-Along the way we will pass sights like the Harigawa River, Grandfather Cedar, and Five Storied Pagoda of this mountain.
+Along the way, we will pass sights like the Harigawa River, Grandfather Cedar, and the iconic Five Storied Pagoda of this mountain.
+Minor shrines and natural wonders line either side of the trail and so there is wonder to be found in each and every step of the journey.

-You will have lunch with your guide who will explain to you more about the cuisine as you eat it as well as the Yamabushi who developed it.
+As you have lunch with your guide, they will explain to you more about the cuisine as you eat it as well as the Yamabushi who developed it.

 Following lunch we will then make our way down the mountain back to the Zuishimon Gate.